 - Labor costs

-Another useful quality of Cash Flow Forecast is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
+Another useful quality of cash flow forecasting for restaurants is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
 Annual budgets can only take you so far in terms of great cash management practices, so use the forecast as a guide to allocate funds for seasonal staff, stocks, and marketing needs.

 Prepare for unexpected expenses, like a broken stove.
 Start setting aside a cash reserve now for those surprise incidents.
 You also want to prepare for any differences in customer behavior, like national holidays or bad weather.
 Track market conditions to prepare for dry spells.

 Business saving is possible either by increasing the income or by cutting down the expenses.
 If you are a business starter, a sudden increase in income is least likely to happen.